AugustoNP/Historico-Faturamento_project/README.md

 Repository for the billing history of **ISM GOMES DE MATTOS**, covering the years **2024** and **2025**.

 This is a **public version** of the README, with all sensitive data removed.
-All mentions of units or billing data are for educational purposes only.
+All mentions of units or billing data are for educational and demonstrative purposes only.

 The billing includes:
 - All **UFC** RUs in Fortaleza